trychlos/pwix-accounts-ui/README.md

 The template expects to be called with a single configuration object parameter, or maybe nothing at all if all the defaults are to be used.
 Even when providing a configuration object, as all keys are optional, this object can be just empty.

-- `loggedButtonAction`
+- `currentUser`

+    Whether the component is expected to reflect the current user status.

+    Accepted values are `true`|`false`, defaulting to `true`.

-- `unloggedButtonAction`
+- `initialDisplay`

-    The action triggered when the user clicks on the button.
+    What to initially display ?

-    Accepted values ares:
+    Accepted values are:

-    - `AccountsUI.C.Button.HIDDEN`: the button is not displayed at all
-    - `AccountsUI.C.Button.NONE`: the button is displayed, but not activable (this is a false button, just a label with the appearance of a button)
-    - `AccountsUI.C.Button.DROPDOWN`: the button opens a dropdown menu
+    - `AccountsUI.C.Display.DROPDOWNBUTTON`: displays a button which itself displays a dropdown menu, see below for its content
-    - `AccountsUI.C.Button.BUBBLE`: the button is activated, but does nothing; the event bubble up
+    - `AccountsUI.C.Display.PANEL`: displays a panel, see below for its content

-    Defaults to `AccountsUI.C.Button.DROPDOWN`.
+    Defaults to `AccountsUI.C.Display.DROPDOWNBUTTON`.

 - `loggedButtonClass`
 - `unloggedButtonClass`

-    Classes to be added to a displayed button.
+    The classes to be added to the button.

-    Only applies if the button is shown (cf. `loggedButtonAction` and `unloggedButtonAction` parms).
+    Only applies when:
+    - `currentUser` is `true`
+    - `initialDisplay` is `AccountsUI.C.Display.DROPDOWNBUTTON`

     The provided value is expected to be a string, or a function which takes no argument and returns a string.

     Defaults to: